-Yesterday the FCA issued an interim report for its Credit Card Market Study.
-It feels the overall market is working well however it is worried about the number of people who appear to be just above the default level:
+The FCA is worried about the number of people who appear to be struggling with debt, just above the default level:

 - around 2 million people have “persistent levels of debt”, normally using 90%+ of their credit limit, suggesting that they may be struggling to repay;

 - another 1.6 million people are repeatedly making minimum payments on their credit card debt.

 These are big numbers, especially as they are in addition to the 2 million people who are currently in arrears or have defaulted on credit card debt.